Creating a more competitive marketplace is key

 Leniency arrangements in the regulated sectors

-We stated in our CA98 guidance that we would expect leniency applications to be made directly to the CMA.
+Parties who come forward with information on cartel activity may be eligible for reduced penalties under the leniency regime.
+We stated in our CA98 guidance that we would expect leniency applications to be made directly to the Competition and Markets Authority (CMA).

-To protect the integrity of the leniency regime, we have now agreed with other concurrent regulators that the CMA should act as a single port of call for all leniency applications.
+To protect the integrity of the leniency regime, we have agreed with other concurrent regulators that the CMA should act as a single port of call for all leniency applications.
 We believe this position will provide further certainty and transparency for leniency applicants and ensure leniency is granted in a fair and consistent manner.

 The CMA conducted a consultation on arrangements for the handling of leniency applications in UK regulated sectors and has published a report outlining stakeholder responses, which were in favour of the approach.